3 cl of gin

 1 drop of Angostura bitters

-The Singapore Sling is one of the most important cocktails of 1900.
+The Singapore Sling is one of the essential cocktails of 1900.
 Born as a simple pink cocktail for the ladies, it becomes a trendy cocktail in a very short time.
-All the British gentlemen of the good Singapore society wanted a sip of it.
+All the British gentlemen of the good Singapore society wanted a sip of it all at once.

 The creator of the Singapore Sling is the legendary bartender Ngiam Tong Boon, bartender of the Raffles Hotel in Singapore, whose museum still preserves the book with the original cocktail recipe.

-But that’s enough with the story and let’s go the real question: why this drink is so special?
+But that’s enough with the story and let’s go to the fundamental question: why is this drink so special?
 Why has it become one of the most famous cocktails of all time?

 The answer is simple: the Singapore Sling has a unique flavor, complex, full of aromas and a thousand nuances, but at the same time is fresh and dry, with outstanding drinkability.

 And despite having a high alcohol content, while you drink it, you will feel nothing but a soft and velvety caress on the palate.